Group Exhibition: FLOATING REALITIES

 Printing on Japanese Washi paper, Xuan paper, rice sticking paste, 18 x 18 in.

-Time Arts is pleased to announce Floating Realities, a group exhibition featuring Jingyao Huang, Tom Judd, and artist group Ronghui Shi & Dai Wei.
+Time Gallery is pleased to announce Floating Realities, a group exhibition featuring Jingyao Huang, Tom Judd, and artist group Ronghui Shi & Dai Wei.
 Floating Realities intends to present the artists’ diverse approaches to photo collages on various mediums, such as prints, rice papers, and paintings.
 The "edit" photographic elements and weave these fragments of realities and happenings into histories and memories.

 By these "montages," the works created conversations across time and space.
 The exhibition focuses on contemporary perspective on the landscape and humanity and explores the possibilities in our changeable lives.